mbroton/chatgpt-api/README.md

 <br>

 This project is based on `httpx` (uses only HTTP) and uses [Typer (with Rich)](https://typer.tiangolo.com/) for CLI, so responses are looking good (markdown is supported).
-Also, It has ~90% code coverage unlike other ChatGPT packages.
+Also, It has 100% code coverage unlike other ChatGPT packages.

 ![Long Demo GIF](https://user-images.githubusercontent.com/50829834/206066495-2ed2ae06-899a-41df-8d9e-b1dfc048cfaa.gif)

 ## Status

 ChatGPT API often changes.
-I'm trying to make updates as soon as possible.
+We're trying to make updates as soon as possible.
 So, if something is not working properly and you recently didn't upgrade `chatgpt-api`, try to do this first:

 ```sh
 pip install --upgrade chatgpt-api
 ```

-If that doesn't help, please open an issue.
+If that doesn't help, please open an [issue](https://github.com/mbroton/chatgpt-api/issues).

 ## Installation
 ### From Pypi